ellerbrock/talis.github.io/topics/source-control.md

    by a single space, with blank lines in between, but conventions vary here

-If you use an issue tracker, put references to them at the bottom, like this:
+If the story resolves github issues, put references to them at the bottom, like this:

 Resolves: #123